26 March 2007 00:00 [Source: ICB Americas]

 It provides an ideal opportunity for delegates to gain a clear and first-hand picture of the major developments that are likely to affect their companies.

 This year's event will examine the global olefins supply-demand balance, and how European production can compete.

 The potential impact on the global economy of high crude oil prices is a major concern that will also be addressed at the conference.

 How can European production remain competitive, and will Asia remain a key driver on the derivatives markets?

-Additional highlights of the conference are set to include:
+Additional highlights of the conference will include: